Yet the other side of the story I’ve never told is the story

 since I was in junior high, some even as far back as kindergarten.
 There they

 were.
-And over the long days that followed, they would go home to sleep only to return
+And over the long days that followed they would go home to sleep only to return

-by nothing but the soft glow of the moon shining against the white blanket beneath our feet.
-And my heart was hurting, and my head was in disbelief, but
+I remembered one night it was snowing, and we all went for a walk illuminated by nothing but the soft glow of the moon shining against the white blanket beneath our feet.
+And my heart was hurting, and my head was in disbelief, but there they were, walking alongside me.
+And they were okay with the fact that sometimes I would talk and sometimes I wouldn’t.
+Sometimes I would cry, or shut down.
+Sometimes one of them would make me laugh, and I would manage a smile.

 I had known for a long time that I was lucky to have such